 Bountiful/Davis Art Center is pleased to offer classes from some of the best artists in the area.

-Sherry Meidell is the Illustrator Coordinator for the Utah/So.Idaho Region of The Society of Children’s Book Writer’s & Illustrators, a signature member of the Utah Watercolor Society, a signature member of the National Watercolor Society, and a signature member of the Western Federation Watercolor Society.
+Sherry Meidell is the Illustrator Coordinator for the Utah/So.Idaho Region of The Society of Children’s Book Writer’s & Illustrators, a signature member of the Utah Watercolor Society and a signature member of the National Watercolor Society.
 She attended Utah Technical College in commercial art and after graduation worked in advertising but soon attended children’s book conferences and began working as an illustrator.
 Visit her website here.

 Diane Turner was born in Salt Lake City.
 Her formal art training began at the University of Utah where she studied with Alvin Gittins and LeConte Stewart.
 Other important teachers have been Ken Baxter, Earl Jones and Paul Forster.
 Diane’s exhibition credits include four “One -Woman Shows” and numerous awards.
 Diane has also had the opportunity to paint and study in Russia.